koubadomik/masterthesis/README.md

 1. Introduction - **What** are we trying to do and **Why**.
 How we are going to describe it.
    - motivation
     - Motivation behind the modelling itself (classifying itself)
+      - classifying accordig to dynamic analyses, prior arts....
+      - My thesis is more practical, so the main goal is not to compare my results to another ones, but just demonstrate acuuracy of such classifier and everything around like for instance sandboxing, exaplaining
    - goals
    - structure of the thesis
 ------------